jamesjonesmath/canvancement/quizzes/quizwiz/README.md

 # QuizWiz
-Adds regrading and speed improvements to grading quizzes in Canvas.

-It runs on the SpeedGrader quiz pages and on the quiz moderation pages.
+QuizWiz is a user script that adds regrading and speed enhancements to grading quizzes in Canvas.
+It runs on the SpeedGrader quiz pages and on the quiz moderation pages within Canvas.

+## Quick Install
+1. Install a browser add-on: [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](http://tampermonkey.net/) for Chrome/Safari.
+2. Choose one of the [QuizWiz Installation Scripts](install/)

+For most people, those two steps are all that should be needed.
+If you wish to change the settings or your Canvas instance uses a custom domain, then you will need to edit the user script.

 ## Features
+There are two major types of improvements that QuizWiz adds to Canvas quizzes.
+These are speed enhancements, which improve the worflow process and reduce needless mouse movement, and regrading methods, which add options for grading Canvas quizzes differently than what Canvas does.

 ### Speed Improvements
 * Duplicates the Final Score, Fudge Points, and Update Scores at the top of SpeedGrader when the user is not using Grade By Question mode
 * Duplicates the question headers at the bottom of the questions